Media literacy: everyday digital skills

 Having good media literacy can help your family:

-• know what to trust
+- know what to trust

-• protect your privacy
+- protect your privacy

-• save money and time
+- save money and time

-• improve your health and wellbeing
+- improve your health and wellbeing

-• learn and create opportunities
+- learn and create opportunities

-• have your say
+- have your say

 Good media literacy habits

-By picking up new digital habits, and understanding why these habits matter, everyone can improve your media literacy.
+By picking up new digital habits, and understanding why these habits matter, everyone can improve their media literacy.
 If you maintain these habits, they can become instinctive, so you don’t need to think about them.

-Across five focus areas, we’ll give you some ideas about where you and your family can start..
+Across five focus areas, we’ll give you some ideas about where you and your family can start.

 Content – and how to be critical of what you see and hear